Curtiss P-40N-5 Warhawk - The Final Warhawk Variant

 Curtiss P-40N-5 Warhawk

-Greetings.
-I’d like to introduce and suggest the Curtiss P-40N-5 Warhawk for USA Aviation, and this is one of my series of suggestions for the P-40 variants in the US Army Air Corps and US Army Air Force services.
-The P-40N variant was by far the most produced variant of the Warhawk with over 5,000 produced.
-It was built to be lighter and capable of better flight performance than the earlier variants.
-Starting with the P-40N-5 (Model 87W), this subvariant has a redesigned canopy to give the pilot a better field of vision.
+Hello everybody.
+I’d like to introduce and suggest the Curtiss P-40N-5 Warhawk for USA Aviation.
+This is part of my series of suggestions for P-40 variants used in the US Army Air Corps and US Army Air Forces.
+The P-40N variant was the most produced version of the Warhawk, with over 5,000 units built.
+It was designed to be lighter and offer improved flight performance compared to earlier models.
+Starting with the P-40N-5 (Model 87W), this subvariant featured a redesigned canopy to enhance the pilot’s field of vision.

 TL;DR: